Kfirul/Swipe-N-Borrow/README.md

   * A book can be re-issued only 1 time from the User's end.

 If you have any new ideas or suggestions to improve this project, feel free to contact me.
 Your valuable feedback is highly appreciated!

-## License
-This Project is licensed under the MIT License, see the [LICENSE](LICENSE) file for details.

 ## Project Description and Screenshots
 ### Features